OutSystems/docs-product/src/develop/ui/multilingual-tp/intro.md

 You can translate the following elements of your app:

-* Text in the screens
-* Text in Links
+* Text in Buttons, Links, Screens
 * Screen titles
-* Labels of buttons, processes, and process activities
 * Instructions in Human Activities
-* Special List Options of the Combo Box widget
 * Validation messages, widget confirmation messages, and empty state messages
 * Text literals in expressions

 ## Send feedback